AlexsLemonade/refinebio/README.md

 - [iproute2](https://wiki.linuxfoundation.org/networking/iproute2)
 - [shellcheck](https://github.com/koalaman/shellcheck/)

-Instructions for installing Docker, Terraform, and Nomad can be found by following the link for each service. git-crypt, jq, and iproute2 can be installed via `sudo apt-get install git-crypt jq iproute2 shellcheck`.
+Instructions for installing Docker and Terraform can be found by following the link for each service. git-crypt, jq, and iproute2 can be installed via `sudo apt-get install git-crypt jq iproute2 shellcheck`.